milon19/orm-optim/task1.md

 # API endpoint to list all the cars

 ## API description:
 This API will list all the cars available in the system.
 The cars will be filtered based on the query parameters.
 The cars will be paginated based on the `page` and `page_size` query parameters.
-The cars will be sorted based on the `sort_by` and `sort_order` query parameters.

 ### Endpoint:
 `GET /api/v1/cars/`